elastic/kibana/packages/kbn-config-schema/README.md

 Takes a required generic type argument and a required string that represents the id of the schema that is tracked internally.

+Note: use of `meta.id` is required to associate the top-level schema with the ID used in the `schema.lazy()` call.

 __Output type:__ `T`

 __Usage:__